databricks-industry-solutions/x12-edi-parser/README.md

 > [!NOTE]
 > All types of EDI formats can be procesed with the same code below.
 However, it is recommended to build dataframes and save by resource type (837i/837p, 835, 834) to avoid confusion over empty values on a row.

+The old README instructions can be found (here)[./doc/archive/preMapInArrowREADME]

 #### Using mapInArrow (recommended, fastest processing)